DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 INVARIANTS = {
     "no_pii_leak": """
         PII in output ⊆ PII in input
-        If output contains SSN/email/phone not in input → VIOLATION
+        If output contains SSN/email/phone that wasn't in input → VIOLATION
     """,

     "no_system_leak": """